-You needed root to stop the battery from being dead by 4 PM.
+You needed root to improve the battery life on Android.
 You needed it to remove the ridiculous bloatware added by carriers.
 And you needed it to replace the horrible user interface that the manufacturer had developed.

 But with the improvements to Android in the last few years, and the less garish and bloated stock ROMs designed by the phone makers, do you still need to root your device?

 From performance enhancements to security updates, there are a lot of good reasons why rooting and modding Android is worthwhile.